ridzuan5757/k8s/docs/1_concepts/4_workload/3_4_stateful_sets.md

 logs/metrics using the pod index label, and more.
 The feature gate `PodIndexLabel` must be enabled for this feature.
 It is enabled by default.

+## Deployment and Scaling Guarantees

+- For a StatefulSet with N replicas, when Pods are being deployed, they are created subsequently, in order from 0 to N-1.
+- When Pods are being deleted, they are terminated in reverse order, from N-1 to 0.
+- Before a scaling operation is applied to a Pod, all of its predecessors must be Running and Ready.
+- Before a Pod is terminated, all of its successors must be completely shutdown.

+The StatefulSet should not specify a `pod.Spec.TerminationGracePeriodSeconds` of
+0. This practice is unsafe and strongly discouraged.

+When the nginx example above is created, three Pods will be deployed in the order, web-0, web-1, and web-2. web-1 will not be deployed before web-0 is Running and Ready, and web-2 will not be deployed until web-1 is Running and Ready.
+If web-0 should fail, after web-1 is Running and Ready, but before web-2 is launched, web-2 will not be launched until web-0 is successfully relaunced and becomes Running and Ready.

+If a user were to scale the deployed example by patching the StatefulSet such that `replicas=1`, web-2 would be terminated first. web-1 would not be terminated until web-2 is fully shutdown and deleted.
+If web-0 were to fail after web-2 has been terminated and is compeltely shutdown, but prior to web-1's termination, web-1 would not be terminated until web-0 is Running and Ready.